dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ![Alt text](resources/stlinkheader.jpg)

-And connect the other end accordingly into the programming header on the dev board.
+And plug the other end accordingly into the programming header on the dev board.

 ![Alt text](resources/hookup.jpg)